u-fischer/chessboard/doc/ctanreadme.md

 ## CHANGES
+1.9: Corrected a bug. colorbackareas (and other area keys) didn't process
+     lists of areas correctly.
 1.8: no longer uses \arabic to avoid problems with pages which redefine it.
      Added source of documentation.
 1.7: chessboard no longer loads amssymb (to avoid clashes)